 Credits Courses

-18 Computer Information Systems 101; 111; 201; 301; 460; and 302 or 319
+18 Computer Information Systems 101; 111; 210; 301; 460; and 302 or 319

 18 Total credits required

-The Certificate program is designed to introduce students to the broad concepts of computer usage in the workplace.
+The certificate program is designed to introduce students to the broad concepts of computer usage in the workplace.
 Students learn a programming language commonly used in many business environments.

-To qualify for a Certificate, a minimum of fifteen of the required credits (excluding transfers and experiential credit) must be taken in residence at St. Francis College.
+To qualify for a certificate, the student must take a minimum of 15 of the required credits (excluding transfers and experiential credit) in residence at St. Francis College.
 Non-matriculated status and possession of a high school diploma or its equivalent are required for entry into the program.
-St. Francis students matriculated in degree programs may not pursue this program.
 A minimum grade of C is required in each course.
 The possession of basic skills in mathematics is required of all certificate program students.

 Credits Courses

 3 Accounting 150

 3 Business 101

-18 Computer Systems Information 101; 111; 201; 202; 301; and 302
+18 Computer Information Systems 101; 111; 201; 202; 301; and 302

 24 Total credits required